Tax filing FAQ

 - Tax statement mailing dates vary slightly depending on the types of accounts and investments you own1, 2.

-- For jointly-owned accounts (and those owned by a trust or a corporation), tax statements are sent only to, or viewable online only by, the designated taxpayer on the account.
+- For jointly-owned accounts (and those owned by a trust or a corporation), tax statements are sent only to the designated taxpayer on the account.

-- We recommend waiting to file your tax returns until each taxpayer in your household (or group) receives tax statements for all of their accounts with reportable activity in 2016.
+- We recommend waiting to file your tax returns until each taxpayer in your household (or group) receives tax statements for all accounts with reportable activity in 2019.

 - Copies of most tax statements will be available on the secure site on ameriprise.com as they are mailed.
 Register or log in.
 Some RiverSource® annuity tax statements are only available on riversource.com.
 Log in.

 - The IRS filing deadline for 2019 individual tax returns has been extended from April 15, 2020 to July 15, 2020 due to issues related to the COVID-19 virus.